 Hundreds of pot plants to be chopped down and later burned by the multi-agency law enforcement Campaign Against Marijuana Planting (CAMP, circa 1991).
 Task force established in 1983 and remained active until 2016, when pot was legalized in Calif.
 (Emily Brady photo)

-Despite the County’s repute, Shelter Cove is an ideal spot on the Pacific’s Lost Coast surrounded by the Sinkyone National Wilderness area.
+Despite the County’s repute, Shelter Cove is an amazing find on the Pacific’s Lost Coast, surrounded by the Sinkyone National Wilderness area.
 It is a great place for me to live, read, write, and relax.
 There’s just one road in and out of Shelter Cove.

-I seriously considered becoming a misanthrope after being in PR for many years; living here, I easily could have.
-I believe Charles Schultz said it best: “I love mankind; its people I can’t stand.”
+After being in PR for many years, I seriously considered becoming a misanthrope; living here, I easily could have.
+However, I believe Charles Schultz said it best: “I love mankind; it is people I can’t stand.”

 Fog is common at the shores and farther inland.
 With 70 inches of rain annually, sometimes much more, it’s about 30 more than the Continental U.S. average.
 The downside; there is virtually no precipitation in the summer months.

-Wildlife includes bear, elk, deer, skunks, raccoon, porcupine, mountain lions, and bobcat.
-Lots of fowl including hummingbirds, Spotted Owls specific to the area, Bald Eagles and the more common birds.
+Wildlife includes bears, elk, deer, skunks, raccoons, porcupines, mountain lions, and bobcats.
+Lots of fowl, including hummingbirds, Spotted Owls specific to the area, Bald Eagles, and the more common birds.
 There are fewer pesky insects here than anyplace I lived.
 The Pacific Ocean, our imposing neighbor to the west, contains sharks, whales, seals, sea lions, and a wide variety of fish.

-I also taught communication courses at College of the Redwoods (CR) in Eureka, and HSU, three days a week.
-Not until I interacted with some university administrators and a few students, did I realize that academia had become a little too liberal for my tastes.
-And once it was obvious that I wasn’t touting a progressive agenda, I became a suspected conservative on a college faculty; I felt persona non grata very quickly.
+I also taught communication courses at the College of the Redwoods (CR) in Eureka three days a week, as I did at HSU.
+However, not until I interacted with a few university administrators, professors, and some students did I realize that academia had become a little too liberal for my tastes.
+And once it was evident that I wasn’t touting a progressive agenda, I became a suspected conservative on a college faculty; I felt persona non grata very quickly.

 The amazing Redwoods near us.
 (Calif. visitors convention below)